 Robotrek.
 It has robots.
 I think it has a trek.
 I’m not really sure why I chose to review this game.
 I remember that it was one of the first games I emulated without having played it on the console, but there was nothing terrible or spectacular that made me want to review it.
 In fact, that pretty much sums up the game itself.
 What do I mean by that?
 Let’s review!

 It should be noted that this game is fairly obviously oriented toward children.
-The graphics are kind of bright and cartoony, the music is flat-out annoying at times, and the story occasionally takes time out to say things like “Listen to your elders,” “Don’t litter,” and “Bad guys are bad.”
+The graphics are kind of bright and cartoony, the music is flat-out annoying at times, and the story occasionally takes time out to say things like “Listen to your elders”, “Don’t litter”, and “Bad guys are bad”.
 However, as this was the actual intention of the developers, I can’t really hold it against them…too much.
 The battle music really does get old after a while.
 But, anyway!

 But, enough huge paragraphs.
 The battle system was what stuck out most in the game.
-It’s a sort of mini-tactics system, giving you the usual Attack/Defend/Items types of options while allowing you to walk around the battle map.
+It’s a sort of mini-tactics system, giving you the usual Attack/Defend types of options while allowing you to walk around the battle map.
 Turn length is determined by the fuel consumption of the chosen action versus your robot’s Charge stat.
 All of this was pretty novel thinking for the time, and it made for a lot of fun, up until about halfway through the game.
 After you’ve maxed a couple stats and gotten the Axe 3 and Sword 4, battles kind of lose their edge.
 You can avoid enemies on the dungeon maps, though, so it just means that you can skip fighting and head straight for the boss.

 So, overall, it’s a pretty average game.
-I guess if you have kids, or if you haven’t reached puberty yet, this game is a pretty sweet choice.
-Although, isn’t there a thing about kids under 13 not supposed to be being on the Internet?
+I guess it’s a pretty sweet game for kids, so if you’re a child, look this one up!
+Wait, isn’t there a thing about kids under 13 not being allowed on the Internet?
 I remember almost ten years ago, signing up for a forum and thinking to myself, “Hahaha, I’m not 13 yet!”
-I see that “I am exactly or over 13 years of age” button on a lot of signup forms, and stuff.
-I don’t know.
+I guess some things never change.

 I think the point was this: It’s a cute game, but it doesn’t have any particular strong points outside of being a little forward thinking.
 It can be somewhat addictive early on, but only in the same way that most MMO games are.
 It gets old pretty fast.
 I don’t think that anyone really checks out any of the games I review anyway, though, so I won’t bother saying whether you should play it or not.
-How about you go outside, instead?
+How about you go outside instead?